gabuz0me/Demo_AoC_5/script/article_en.md

 <!-- For instance, we have the *absolute value* function.
 We write it: $\mathbb{R} \to \mathbb{R}_+$, $x \mapsto |x|$ That means the inputs are defined on the *domain* of the *real numbers*, which are all the number we use : integers such as 1 or 42 , negative numbers such as -5, fractions, such as $\frac{2}{3}$, and even more elaborate well defined numbers such as $\sqrt{5}$, $\cos(2)$ or $\pi$.
 The output *codomain* of the function is only the set of these number that is above zero.
 And for each $x$ we associate it its absolute value.
 Another example is $g : [0,1]\to\mathbb{R}^2, x\mapsto(x^3-3, x\cdot\sqrt{x})$.
 That means that our function $g$ takes real numbers in the interval $[0,1]$, and maps them to a pair of two real number, the first element of the pair is given for an entry $x$ by $x^3-3$ and the second by $x\cdot\sqrt{x}$. -->

 In mathematics, it is sometimes useful to say we map only one object to another, so there's only one input and one output, but the input and the output can have dimensions matching what we called our number of inputs and outputs.
-For instance, let's take a look at that scary mathematical writing:
+For instance, let's take a look at this scary mathematical writing:

 $$ f:\mathbb{R}^2\to\mathbb{R}^3, (x, y)\mapsto(x+y, x-y, x\cdot y) $$